 In any case, the parents’ example is very important for children.
 You will not teach a teen that drinking is harmful if you do not practice what you preach.
 Your child needs to know the most important facts about alcohol – what it means to drink too much and how to say no to alcohol.

 It must be remembered that, biologically speaking, alcohol clearly harms teenagers more than adults.
 As adolescents have a lower body weight and are not used to drinking, they get drunk very quickly.
 In the ideal case, children should not drink alcohol until at least the age of 15.
-In reality, however teenagers use alcohol and do so at an early age, drinking more and more often.
-Eight of ten 15-year olds admit that they’ve tried alcohol at least once.
-Half of 16-17-year olds drink at least once a week.
-This trend is alarming.
+In reality, however teenagers use alcohol and do so at an early age, they drink more and more often.
+40% of Latvian students aged 14 to 18 have indicated that they have been drunk at least once.
+Also, 45% of respondents admit that they have consumed alcohol in the last month.
+Almost a third of respondents or 27% have admitted that half of their friends regularly drink alcohol.

 According to a UK study, children who had alcohol for the first time at home and found out about its negative effects from their parents are less likely to drink excessively than those who started drinking when experimenting with peers.